timjbray/jekyll-now/_posts/2018-06-01-File-New-Project.md

 I don't really believe in absolutes, but here are some of my some of my non-negotiables* in software projects:

 - Modern architectures - break that project up, don't build another monolith.
+I'm also a fan of evolutionary architecture, design for change.
 - Modern languages - I like to choose modern languages, but not bleeding edge.
 Don't want to start a new project on legacy.
 But don't want to build something where it may be impossible to get help or build a team around - when the project inevitably succeeds :-)
 - Modern Platforms - choose platforms that are going to accelerate development.
 I don't want to be building anything that can be pulled 'off-the-shelf'.
 - API languages - how are all the services going to talk to each other?
 There are some cool options now.
 SOAP is not one of them ;-)